sequelize/sequelize/docs/manual/advanced-association-concepts/advanced-many-to-many.md

 User.findAll({
   include: {
     model: Grant,
-    include: Profile
+    include: Profile,
-  }
+  },
 }); // This emulates the `User.findAll({ include: Profile })`, however
 // the resulting object structure is a bit different.
 The original
 // structure has the form `user.profiles[].grant`, while the emulated
 // structure has the form `user.grants[].profiles[]`.
 ```

 ### The best of both worlds: the Super Many-to-Many relationship